kings-ty/TestProject/README.md

 ## Arduino ESP32-CAM Example

+This repository now includes sample code for the ESP32‑CAM board.

+* `arduino/esp32cam/esp32cam_example.ino` — An Arduino sketch written in C++.
+* `arduino/esp32cam_c/esp32cam_c_example.c` — A C example that targets the ESP‑IDF environment.

-This repository now includes a simple sketch for the ESP32-CAM board.
-You can find it under `arduino/esp32cam/esp32cam_example.ino`.
-Update the WiFi credentials in the sketch and upload it using the Arduino IDE to capture frames and print information about them over the serial monitor.
+Update the WiFi credentials (if applicable) and upload/build using your preferred toolchain to capture frames and print information about them over the serial monitor.